nardib/TextAdventure/README.md

 java -jar bin/text.adventure-x.x.x.jar
 ```

-Remember to change `x-x-x` with the current version of the game
+Remember to change `x-x-x` with the current version of the game.

 **NOTE**: the execution of all the Maven commands requires a `pom.xml` file, which is in the root directory, so make sure to execute the commands that starts with `mvn` there.